mdmoore25404/gpc-je-python-client/README.md

 # Quickstart

+You will need a running gpc-je.
+A quick one that listens on port `30000` can be stood up using `docker-compose` from the gpc-je root directory.
+More robust options (e.g. kubernetes) should be used when you're doing real work.

 For a quick example we will show creating jobs to calculate if a number is prime and then farmingthat work out.
 The full code is located under the `examples` directory of this project.